openupthecloud/cloud-native-academy/README.md

 In this section we'll build upon our previous discussion on Terraform and turn our previous S3 bucket into a website using CloudFront and Route53.

+* Introduction to S3: Making your first bucket.
+* What you need to know about CDN's?
+(TTL, Refreshing)
+* What is CloudFront?
+* What are HTTPS certificates (what is ACM)
+* Assinging HTTPS certificates to a CloudFront distributions
 * Introduction to DNS: What is Route53?
-* Introduction to CDN's: What is CloudFront?
-* Associating Route53 with CloudFront.
+* Associating a Route53 with CloudFront.
-* Assigning an HTTPS with CloudFront (via ACM)

 **Module 2: Deploying a front-end application**